 To read about past programming activities, click on the TWC Now button to the left.

-"As a student in the Advocacy, Service and the Arts Program (ASA), I quickly understood that with a large variety of student interests came a large variety of programs.
-From a visit to The Kennedy Center to guest speakers from City Year and The College Success Foundation, I truly believe the ASA program encouraged me to expand outside my comfort zone and embrace new experiences that have helped me grow immensely during my time at TWC academically, professionally and personally."
+"As a student in the Advocacy, Service and the Arts (ASA) track, I quickly understood that with a large variety of student interests came a large variety of programming topics.
+From a visit to The Kennedy Center to guest speakers from City Year and The College Success Foundation, I truly believe the ASA track encouraged me to expand outside my comfort zone and embrace new experiences that have helped me grow immensely during my time at TWC academically, professionally and personally."